dsc-courses/dsc80-2023-wi/syllabus.md

 ---

-## Format Summary 🏃

-Throughout the syllabus, we will describe the format of all components of the course, but to summarize:
-- Lectures and discussions will be offered in-person and on Zoom at the same time ("hybrid"), though **in-person attendance is encouraged**
-- Office hours will be offered both in-person and remotely
-- **Exams will be in-person**, unless you discuss alternate arrangements with the instructor

----

 ## Getting Started 💻

 The course website, [dsc80.com](https://dsc80.com), will contain links to all course content.
 There are also a few things you'll need to do to get set up.